 For a more comprehensive (and better written) understanding of the “Asian American experience,” I recommend this essay about social oppression and the Asian American identity by Mary Ni.

 Obviously, there isn’t one way to sum up the “average” Asian American experience because Asians as a group are incredibly diverse and, as a result, have vastly differing experiences living in the USA.
 Before I start talking about my personal experiences, I should mention that I am a woman of East Asian descent who grew up in the SF Bay Area.
 Even though the Bay Area is known for being liberal, it has definitely not divested itself of racism, sexism, homophobia, and other forms of institutionalized oppression.

-So I grew up surrounded by media whose spotlight is focused on people who almost never look like me, who I have trouble relating to without basically disassociating and entering the headspace of the “average (white) viewer.”
+So I grew up surrounded by media whose spotlight is focused on people who never look like me, who I have trouble relating to without basically disassociating and entering the headspace of the “average (white) viewer.”
 These people are shown to have stories worth telling: being geniuses, superheroes, spies, or just ordinary people with interesting lives.
 Sometimes, there’s a minor character who’s Asian, and even then they’re usually actually from Asia (meaning, not Asian American) and/or restricted to stereotypes.
 It’s hard to find media that respectfully portrays Asian Americans without the whole point of the story being about their heritage, especially when I was young and quickly internalized stereotypes about myself as an Asian American girl.

-It’s frustrating and alienating to know that while POC and women are expected to jump through hoops to relate to every white male protagonist thrown at us, having a protagonist that is anything else is somehow considered “unrelatable” for mainstream audiences.
-It makes POC and women – and especially women of color – feel invisible in a society that they are very much a part of.
+It’s frustrating and alienating to know that while people of color and women are expected to jump through hoops to relate to every white male protagonist thrown at us, having a protagonist that is anything else is somehow considered “unrelatable” for mainstream audiences.
+It makes people of color and women – and especially women of color – feel invisible in a society that they are very much a part of.